 The Elephant Celebes was painted in Cologne in 1921 and was Max Ernst's first large picture.
 It was bought shortly after its completion by his friend the poet Paul Eluard and later passed

 from him to Sir Roland Penrose, who owned it until 1975 when he gave it to be sold for the benefit of the Institute of Contemporary Arts.
-Sir Roland's Charlton Lecture, is by far the most detailed
+In this painting Ernst has used his earlier university

 This painting grew directly out of Ernst's use of collage from 1919 onwards to produce bizarre combinations of images, though no preliminary collages or sketches were made for it.
 The idea of the painting appeared spontaneously on the canvas with few alterations as it progressed.